f <- function() {

 #> <environment: R_GlobalEnv>18.1.1 The global environment

 The global environment (.GlobalEnv, or equivalently globalenv()) is where your interactive work lives.
-Every time you type x <- 42 at the console, you create a binding in this environment.
-It is the bottom of the search path, the starting point for name resolution, and the default enclosing environment for any function you define interactively.
+Every time you type x <- 42 at the console, you create a binding here, at the bottom of the search path, the starting point for name resolution, the default enclosing environment for any function you define interactively.
+But that default status has consequences.

 identical(environment(), globalenv())

-#> [1] TRUEThe global environment is special in three ways.
-First, it never gets garbage-collected; it lives for the entire R session.
-Second, it has no fixed parent: its parent is the last package you attached with library().
-Third, it is the only environment you routinely modify by hand.
-Functions create and destroy execution environments automatically (Section 18.3); the global environment accumulates bindings as you work.
+#> [1] TRUEThree properties make it special.
+It never gets garbage-collected; it persists for the entire R session.
+Its parent is not fixed: it shifts whenever you attach a new package with library().
+And it is the only environment you routinely modify by hand, because functions create and destroy their own execution environments automatically (Section 18.3), while the global environment simply accumulates bindings as you work.

-This accumulation is both convenient and dangerous.
-Convenient because you can explore interactively, building up data objects step by step.
-Dangerous because any function you define in the global environment can see and depend on those objects.
+That accumulation lets you explore interactively, building data objects step by step.
+It also means any function defined in the global environment can see and silently depend on those objects.
 A function that works in your current session may break in a fresh one because it relied on a global variable you forgot to pass as an argument.
-This is the free variable problem from lambda calculus: a function with unbound names is an open term, and its behavior depends on the context where it runs.
-Making all dependencies explicit (passing them as arguments) turns it into a closed term, a closure in the formal sense, and makes it portable.
+In lambda calculus, that function is an open term: its result depends on bindings outside its own body.
+Pass all dependencies as arguments and it becomes a closed term, portable and self-contained.
+But what happens when a name isn’t passed as an argument?

 18.1.2 The search path